genetics-statistics/GEMMA/README.md

 fitness for a particular purpose**.
 See file [LICENSE](LICENSE) for the full text of the license.

-The source code for the [shUnit2](https://github.com/genenetwork/shunit2) unit testing framework, included in this repository in the [here](test/shunit2-2.0.3), is distributed under the [GNU Lesser General Public License](test/shunit2-2.0.3/doc/LGPL-2.1), either version 2.1 of the License, or (at your option) any later revision.
+The source code for the [shUnit2](https://github.com/genenetwork/shunit2) unit testing framework, included in this repository [here](test/shunit2-2.0.3), is distributed under the
+[GNU Lesser General Public License](test/shunit2-2.0.3/doc/LGPL-2.1), either version 2.1 of the License, or (at your option) any later revision.